Sweet Sweetback's Baadasssss Song: Music

-Release and alterations
+Release

-The film was released on March 31, 1971, at the Grand Circus Theatre in Detroit and on April 2, 1971, at the Coronet Theatre in Atlanta.
+Sweet Sweetback's Baadasssss Song was released on March 31, 1971, at the Grand Circus Theatre in Detroit and on April 2, 1971, at the Coronet Theatre in Atlanta.
 Melvin Van Peebles stated that "at first, only two theaters in the United States would show the picture: one in Detroit, and one in Atlanta.
 The first night in Detroit, it broke all the theater's records, and that was only on the strength of the title alone, since nobody had seen it yet.
 By the second day, people would take their lunch and sit through it three times.
 I knew that I was finally talking to my audience.
 Sweet Sweetback's Baadasssss Song made thousands of dollars in its first day."
 It grossed $70,000 in its first week in Detroit.

-The film went on to gross over $15 million at the box office (about $90 million in 2016 dollars).
+The film earned $4.1 million in rentals in the US and Canada, and went on to gross over $15 million at the box office.

+Censorship

-After Sweetback received an X rating from the Motion Picture Association of America, inspiring the advertising tagline "Rated X by an all-white jury", and the Music Hall theater in Boston cut nine minutes out of the film, Van Peebles stated, "Should the rest of the community submit to your censorship that is its business, but White standards shall no longer be imposed on the Black community."
-The Region 2 DVD release from BFI Video has the opening sex sequences altered.
+After the film received an X rating from the Motion Picture Association of America, which inspired the advertising tagline "Rated X by an all-white jury", distributors and exhibitors (including the Music Hall theater in Boston) removed nine minutes.
+Van Peebles stated, "Should the rest of the community submit to your censorship that is its business, but White standards shall no longer be imposed on the Black community."

+The Region 2 DVD release from BFI Video alters the opening sex sequences.
 A notice at the beginning of the DVD states "In order to comply with UK law (the Protection of Children Act 1978), a number of images in the opening sequence of this film have been obscured."